jaws-1684/theodinproject/README.md

 # Stock Picker

-This Ruby script contains the `stock_picker` method, which helps you find the best days to buy and sell stocks for maximum profit from an array of stock prices.
+This Ruby script contains the `stock_picker` method, which finds the best days to buy and sell stocks for maximum profit from an array of stock prices.

 ## How It Works
 The `stock_picker` method takes an array of stock prices as input and returns: